port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/azure-devops.md

 ## Setup

-To install Port's Azure DevOps integration, follow the [installation](./installation.md) guide.
+To install Port's Azure DevOps integration, see the [installation](./installation.md#setup) page.

 ## Configuration